-Push-on joint restraint shall consist of the two ASTM A536 ductile iron restraint rings and high strength, low alloy steel connection rods.
-One ring shall be mounted to the spigot pipe end with second ring mounted just behind the bell end of the pipe.
-The two restraint rings shall be fastened together using the low alloy steel connection rods.
-Push-on joint restraints shall be Megalug Series 1700 for ductile iron pipe or Megalug Series 1600 or Megalug Series 2800 for PVC pipe as manufactured by EBAA Iron Sales, Inc., or Series 1390 Joint Restraint System as manufactured by Uni-Flange Corporation.
+Push-on joint restraint shall consist of the 2 ASTM A536 ductile iron restraint rings and high strength, low alloy steel connection rods.
+The first ring shall be mounted to the spigot pipe end with second ring mounted just behind the bell end of the pipe.
+The 2 restraint rings shall be fastened together using the low alloy steel connection rods.
+Push-on joint restraints for ductile iron pipe shall be Megalug Series 1700 as manufactured by EBAA Iron Sales, Inc. Push-on joint restraints for PVC pipe shall be Megalug Series 1600 as manufactured by EBAA Iron Sales, Inc. or Uni-Flange Series 1390 as manufactured by The Ford Meter Box Company, Inc.